hueeylow/hueeylow/README.md

 ## About Me
 Hello there!
 Thanks for visiting my portfolio.
 I’m based in Singapore.
 My background is in Tech and Finance.
 I enjoy creating engaging projects, utilising a variety of tools such as <b> Power Automate, Power Apps, Power BI, Tableau, SQL</b> and <b>Python</b>.
-Whether it's building AI-powered driven apps, process workflow automation, interactive visualizations, analysing complex datasets, or developing data analytics solutions, I enjoy combining these technologies to illustrate my concepts and ideas.
+Whether it's building AI-driven apps, process workflow automation, interactive visualizations, analysing complex datasets, or developing data analytics solutions, I enjoy bringing these technologies together to turn ideas into practical solutions.
 <br>

 ## Technical Skills